Home About Qualifications Classes Students Contact

 How to Get Up From the Floor Safely

-Daisy, a Younger 4 Longer member who is 91 years old
+91 year old Daisy, a Younger 4 Longer member

 and registered blind, shows us how